-The southern portion of the proposed mining site (area south of the green line on Map 2), being located inside Knersvlakte Dolomite Vygieveld and encroaching onto the Widou River, poses the greatest impact as this area is more species rich and potentially more sensitive to erosion (steeper).
-This area should rather be excluded from mining in order to avoid species loss and minimising erosion.
-Apparently the southernmost part of the mining site has already been approved for mining.
-The impact on ecological linkage is also likely to have significance, due to the mining site's protrusion into a CBA associated with the Wiedou River (see Table 2).
-This impact can be lessened by moving mining activities slightly further away (northwards) from the Widou River.
+The southernmost portion of the proposed mining site (see Map 2), being located inside Knersvlakte Dolomite Vygieveld and encroaching slightly onto the Wiedou River, poses the greatest impact as this area is more species rich and potentially more sensitive to erosion (steeper).
+Please note that the southernmost part of the mining site has already been approved for mining.
+Impact on ecological linkage is also likely to have some significance, due to the mining site's encroachment of the Wiedou River (see Table 2).
+However, the proposed mining area extends northwards and eastwards away from the approved mining area and river.
 The shrubland around the southern portion of the mining site will assumably remain intact.
-There will be no impact on any known Species of Conservation Concern.
+There will be no direct impact on any known SCC, although SCC were previously recorded directly adjacent to the site by other authors.